If you’re wondering “Where can I find an expungement attorney near me that can help me move on with my life?”, you’ve come to the right place.

 - Defendant Is Deceased — The record of someone who passed away three or more years ago may be able to be expunged.

-How Do I Get an Expungement?
+How Do I Get a Criminal Charge Expunged?

 The first step in getting an expungement is to file a petition in the court where you were charged or convicted and pay the appropriate filing fee.
-For example, if you had a first offense DUI charge in Pittsburgh and served probation through the ARD program, you would need to file a petition in the Criminal Division, Department of Court Records in the Allegheny County Court of Common Pleas.
+For example, if you had a first-offense DUI charge in Pittsburgh and served probation through the ARD program, you would need to file a petition in the Criminal Division, Department of Court Records in the Allegheny County Court of Common Pleas.

 You’ll need some information before you can file your petition: